hitchyjs/odem/docs-source/introduction.md

 # About Hitchy's ODM

-Hitchy is a server-side framework purely written in Javascript.
-It consists of a core which comes with limited abilities as it is basically capable of essentially handling requests via HTTP and discovering extensions to provide some actual request handlers.
+[Hitchy](https://hitchyjs.github.io/core/) is a server-side framework purely written in Javascript.
+It consists of a core which comes with limited abilities as it is basically capable of essentially handling requests via HTTP and discovering plugins to provide some actual request handlers.

-Hitchy's ODM is an _object document manager_ integrating with Hitchy as a discoverable extension.
+Hitchy's ODM is an _object document manager_ integrating with Hitchy as a discoverable plugin.
 It doesn't provide actual request handlers, but provides an API for managing structured data.
 It

 * focuses on non-relational data,
 * intends to provide a simple way for defining data structures,